Test Complete

 • The substantia nigra mainly assists in movement and motor coordination it is the area that is damaged in Parkinson's disease.

-CEREBELLUM: [discussed in "STRUCTURE OF THE CEREBELLUM" unit]
+CEREBELLUM: [see also: "STRUCTURE OF THE CEREBELLUM" unit]

 LIMBIC SYSTEM